ngbp/ngbp/README.md

 ```

 This will perform a build and then a compile.
 The compiled site - ready for
-uploading to the server! - are located in `bin/`, taking a cue from
+uploading to the server! - is located in `bin/`, taking a cue from
 traditional software development.
 To test that your full site works as
 expected, open the `bin/index.html` file in your browser.
 Voila!

 ### Live Reload!

-`ngBoilerplate` now includes [Live Reload](http://livereload.com/), so you no
+`ngBoilerplate` also includes [Live Reload](http://livereload.com/), so you no
 longer have to refresh your page after making changes!
 You need a Live Reload
 browser plugin for this: